shayankebriti/shayankebriti.github.io/_pages/about.md

         (<strong>CBF, CBV, MTT, AUC</strong>).
         It also offers advanced visualization features like mirror-mode maps and customizable ROI definition for detailed regional assessment of cerebral hemodynamics.
-        <strong>The software is intended for real clinical use in hospitals under the supervision of Tehran University
+        <strong>The software is intended for real clinical use in the most reputable hospitals in Iran, under the supervision of Tehran University
         of Medical Sciences.</strong>
       </p>
     </details>